caws/url_shortener_app/README.md

 The main objective of this project is to have a base project structure that I can use for other medium-sized projects.

+## What will you find?

+BLoC inspired pattern

+    The class AppProvider contains references to all the blocs used in the app, this is done so that all blocs can be acessed from anywhere in the app by requesting them from the context, which allows you to update different screens by listening to the bloc from the context.

+Basic session control

+    If you don't logout before closing the app, your JWT token remains stored and will be used the next time you open the app until it is no longer valid.
+    If you do logout before closing the app, you'll be greeted with the login screen.

+Basic API routing

+    The Routes class contains the core URL references for a given API, and other classes can extend it, thus adding more routes to it and allowing routes to be called via a method.
+    (eg.: yourHttpClient.post(AuthenticationRoutes.login(), authenticationData);).

 ## Screenshots

 <a href="https://ibb.co/Cw834XZ"><img src="https://i.ibb.co/b6mMYyZ/Captura-de-tela-de-2019-10-16-23-39-21.png" alt="Captura-de-tela-de-2019-10-16-23-39-21" border="0" width=300></a>